besa-vinceadrian/Quirx-JavaFX/README.md

 - **Java** – Primary programming language
 - **SceneBuilder** – For creating the GUI visually
 - **JDBC** – For Java-SQL Server connectivity
-- **ngrok** – To expose the local SQL Server database for remote access
+- **ZeroTier** – Allowing remote access to the local SQL Server instance
 - **Jakarta Mail JARs** – For sending task assignment and deadline emails
 - **Git** – Version control using CLI and Eclipse integration